Skip to content

 The utilization gap nobody talks about

 Here is the awkward part.
 A wellness allowance is often the most-promoted benefit in a package, and roughly four in ten employees never touch it.
-We pulled the averages from two of the largest providers in the Nordic market.
+The numbers come out roughly the same across industries.

 Roughly 40 to 45 percent of employees do not use the wellness allowance their employer is paying for.
 Not because they do not want a benefit, but because they do not want that benefit, in that form, with those approved categories.